JamesParrott/sDNA_GH/README.md

     -Specify the file path of the Python 2.7 interpreter's main executable in the `python` input.
     -Specify any other options you wish to save and reuse on all projects, if necessary by adding custom input Params with the option's name.
     -Connect a True boolean toggle to `go`.
 An installation wide user options file (`config.toml`) will be created if there isn't one already.
-    -To save to other project specific `config.toml` files, or to update the installation wide user options file, specify the file path in save_to and repeat the previous 4 sub steps.
+    -To save to other project specific `config.toml` files, specify the file path in save_to and repeat the previous 4 sub steps.

 13. For a first test of sDNA_GH using sDNA, open  `\sDNA_GH\tests\5x18_random_grid_network.3dm` (in the previously unzipped folder in the User Objects folder), place an sDNA_Integral component and connect a True boolean toggle to its `go`.
 14. If a newer version of sDNA is used in future with tools unknown to sDNA_GH at the time it was built, if a Config component is placed, and the path of the new sDNA specified in `sDNA_folders`, sDNA_GH will attempt to automatically build components and user objects for the new sDNA tools, and add them to Grasshopper for you.
 Set `make_new_comps` to false to prevent this.